Yep. Thought it was time that I gave this latest food blogosphere trend a try.

 Still, it was quite nice!
 The avocado was definitely a different twist, but I think I liked it.
 For the sake of a base recipe, I went ahead and photographed the recipe plain.
 But look forward to making it again with some roasted veggies, roasted or sun-dried tomatoes, and definitely some grilled shrimp or chicken or something.
 And you could definitely experiment with adding nuts or Parmesan into the pesto as well, or any of your other favorite pesto ingredients.

-Bring a large pot of salted water to a boil.
+Bring a large pot of generously-salted water to a boil.
 Add pasta or noodles, and cook according to package directions.
 Drain and set aside.

-Meanwhile, make the pesto by combining basil, avocados, lemon juice, garlic, and oil in a food processor.
+Meanwhile, make the pesto by combining basil, avocado, lemon juice, garlic, and oil in a food processor.
 Process until smooth.
 Season generously with salt and pepper.

 Immediately after the pasta or noodles are drained, top with the pesto and gently toss until well-coated.
 Divide pasta among serving bowls and top with toasted pine nuts and shaved Parmesan.